enyojs/enyo-docs/developer-guide/getting-started/creating-and-building-an-app.md

     }
 ```

-Each app must contain a `package.json` in its root directory.
-The file itself
-must contain a `main` key indicating the entry point for the application
+`package.json` must contain a `main` key indicating the entry point for the
-(`"index.js"` by default).
-It may also include paths to assets and stylesheets,
+application (`"index.js"` by default).
+It may also include paths to assets and
-in the `assets` and `styles` arrays, respectively.
-The `moduleDir` key
+stylesheets, in the `assets` and `styles` arrays, respectively.
+The `moduleDir`
-specifies the location of the Enyo framework code; you will most likely want to
+key specifies the location of the Enyo framework code; you will generally want
-keep the default value, `"src"`.
+to keep the default value, `"src"`.

 ## Filling Out the App Structure